FrankMejzlik/goldberg-preflow-push/README.md

 ## Data types (defined in `types.hs`):
 ### User input/output types
-- `V` - Vertex as taken fron the user.
+- `V` - Vertex as taken from the user.
-- `E` - Edge as taken fron the user.
+- `E` - Edge as taken from the user.
 - `N` - Network as taken (and also returned to) from the user.

 ### Types used for algorithm computation